LLNL/MPI-Stages/README.md

 1. make
 2. source runtime/environment

+ExaMPI requires a compiler which supports C++17.
+GCC7 and up functions.

 Currently no install procedure is in place.
 Cmake will be used in future to provide this functionality.
 Installation can be done via manually moving the lib, include & runtime directories to the desired location.